C0-semigroup: Abstract Cauchy problems

-When these assertions hold, the solution of the Cauchy problem is given by u(t) = T(t)x with T the strongly continuous semigroup generated by A.
+When these assertions hold, the solution of the Cauchy problem is given by $u(t) \in T(t)x$ with $T$ the strongly continuous semigroup generated by $A$.

 Generation theorems

-In connection with Cauchy problems, usually a linear operator A is given and the question is whether this is the generator of a strongly continuous semigroup.
+In connection with Cauchy problems, usually a linear operator $A$ is given and the question is whether this is the generator of a strongly continuous semigroup.
 Theorems which answer this question are called generation theorems.
 A complete characterization of operators that generate exponentially bounded strongly continuous semigroups is given by the Hille–Yosida theorem.
 Of more practical importance are however the much easier to verify conditions given by the Lumer–Phillips theorem.

+For families of unitary operators on a Hilbert space that are not just semigroups but groups, i.e. are defined for negative values of $t$ as well, Stone's theorem on one-parameter unitary groups describes their generators as precisely the self-adjoint operators.
+This has applications in the time evolution of a quantum mechanical system.

 Special classes of semigroups

 Uniformly continuous semigroups

-The strongly continuous semigroup T is called uniformly continuous if the map t → T(t) is continuous from [0, ∞) to L(X).
+The strongly continuous semigroup $T$ is called uniformly continuous if the map $t \to T(t)$ is continuous from $[0,\infty)$ to $L(X)$.

 The generator of a uniformly continuous semigroup is a bounded operator.